helloswyg/memo/README.md

 With `@swyg/memo` you'll be able to enjoy a **less verbose syntax** and get **more control** over your memoization strategy.

-For example, your component might re-render often and always call the same function with an only a few combinations of params (e.g. filter or sort functionality).
+For example, your component might re-render often and always call the same function with only a few combinations of params (e.g. filter or sort functionality).
 In that case, you could use `memoCacheKey(...)`.

 **With React's `useMemo`:**